Skip to content

 # (USB drive, secure file transfer, etc.)

-# On air-gapped system: Install
+# On air-gapped system: install

 chmod +x oradba_install.sh